devoncarew/firehose/README.md

 When run in reponse to a git tag event (a tag with a pattern like `v1.2.3` or `name_v1.2.3` for monorepos), this tool will publish the indicated package.

-## Skipping changelog validation for a PR

-To skip the package validation for a PR, add a `changelog-exempt` label to the PR.
-This should only be used for trivial changes that are not user facing.

 ## Pre-release versions

-Pre-release versions (aka, `'1.2.3-dev'`) are handled specially; this tool will validate the package changes, but will not auto-publish the package.
+Pre-release versions (aka, `'1.2.3-dev'`) are handled specially; this tool will validate the package but will not auto-publish it.
 This can be used to accumulate several changes and later publish them as a group.

 ## Disabling auto-publishing